 Visitor Restrictions - COVID 19

-We appreciate the patience and understanding of our patients and their loved ones, as we navigate this challenging situation.
-We continue to ease visitor restrictions as we are able based on State of Michigan Executive Orders, medical guidance and mandated social distancing requirements for healthcare facilities.
+We appreciate your patience and understanding as we navigate the COVID-19 pandemic and associated restrictions.
+Our visitor restrictions are based on State of Michigan Executive Orders, medical guidance and mandated social distancing requirements for healthcare facilities.

 According to Executive Order 2020-72, a minor is noted as a child under the age of 21 years old.
 (2) parents/guardian, may be visiting together or separately.

 A laboring mother may have (2) labor support persons.
 After delivery, (1) significant other can be with patient.
 This individual must screen negative upon each entry to the building.
 Please note: OB staff may limit leaving and reentry to the unit based on the current situation and will communicate this to visitors.

 The significant other of an expectant mother may attend the mother’s prenatal ultrasound in Radiology.

 One healthy visitor will be allowed to visit.
 Must be approved by the patient and added to the approved visitor list and screened daily.
 Visitation will be during posted visitors only.

 *Visiting Hours: 1:00pm - 7:00pm, (7) days per week

 - End of Life Care/Comfort Care: (2) visitors, screened negative may visit at one time.
 Must remain in room for the duration of visit, but may come and go.
 The visitors may trade off, but only 2 at a time to allow all family to visit.